The Dross Woods, four-bloody-something in the

 Agent Connor Smith, personal assistant of Chief Security Lieutenant Natalie Tallis of Primrose UK, yawned.
-Glaring at the lingering mist clinging to his ankles, he tightened the straps of his field gear.
+The lingering mist clung to his ankles as he tightened the straps of his field gear.
 He took his tranq out of its holster and flicked his torch on.
-The dense, tall trees hampered visibility, and the smattering of shrubs didn’t help either.
+The dense, tall trees hampered visibility, and the smattering of shrubs didn’t help, either.
 The path, at least, was wide enough for two.

 “How many were there again?”
 Agent Simpson, team Alpha’s leader, asked.
-His dark, bald head gleamed in the early dawn as he moved to stand next to Connor and flicked his own torch on.
+His dark, bald head gleamed in the early dawn as he moved to stand next to Connor.

 “Ten, I think.”
 Or eleven.
-Connor hadn’t been awake enough to pick up everything during the interview with the Cleaton brothers, two ageing sheep farmers who had called it in.
-Connor wondered about the logic of having a sheep farm so close to this vast and dense piece of forest.
+Connor hadn’t been awake enough to pick up everything during the interview with the Cleaton brothers, two aging sheep farmers, who had called it in.
+Why have a sheep farm so close to this vast and dense piece of forest?
 It was asking for trouble.

 “They kept them in the stables, right?
 So, what happened?”

-“Broke out.”
-Connor said as he trailed into the woods after Simpson.
+“Broke out,” Connor said as he trailed into the woods after Simpson.
 Though Connor outranked the stocky but agile team leader, Simpson had at least a decade of field experience on him.
-Simpson’s torch lit up the uneven, knobby-rooted ground in front of them, and Connor used his to search the shrubbery next to the path.
+Simpson’s torch lit up the uneven, knobby-rooted ground, and Connor used his to search the shrubbery next to the path.
 He wished he’d brought an extra coffee, because he was not awake enough for this.
-Hopefully, the pale colour of the creatures would make them easier to spot.
+Hopefully, the pale colour of the creatures made them easier to spot.

 “So, broke out?”